 In addition to collecting and preserving art, the scholarly study of the artworks as well as the development of exhibitions within the context of those holdings constitute chief focuses of the museum’s work.
 A further overriding concern is the target-group-oriented mediation of the collection’s contents and of art in general to a diversified public.

 The high degree of activity in the areas of research, exhibitions and museum education as well as the outstanding quality of its collection guarantee the Städel a prominent place in the international museum landscape.
 As Germany’s first civil museum foundation, the Städel is moreover a prime example of the kind of broad-based private patronage that is so essential for the preservation and development of exceptional cultural institutions.

-When the Städel Museum reopens its old spaces and opens its new, all of its collections will be presented in new splendour.
-The departments of "Modern Art" (1800–1945) and "Old Masters" (until 1800) will open their doors in the old building on 17 November and 15 December 2011, respectively.
+When the Städel Museum reopened its old spaces and opens its new, all of its collections have been presented in new splendour.
+The departments of "Modern Art" (1800–1945) and "Old Masters" (until 1800) have opened their doors in the old building on 17 November and 15 December 2011, respectively.
 Contemporary art is presented in a new underground annex constructed especially for that purpose and opened in February 2012.